TomasSirotek/Vue-E-Commerce/README.md

 - [x] Page is missing 404 page !
 - [x] Small fron-end bugs to be fixed
 - [x] Firebase functions to fully use potencial of database and Authorization !
+- [x] Time Stamps and Information about which Admin user added products !
 ## Licence

 Distributed under the MIT License.
 See LICENSE for more information.